burgdev/immichporter/README.md

 # you can check with if every album is fully processed
 immichporter db show-albums --not-finished

+# edit/update users
+immichporter db show-users
+immichporter db edit-users # select which users should be added to immich

 # see the database with https://sqlitebrowser.org
 sqlitebrowser immichporter.db
 ```